AdobeDocs/experience-platform.en/help/xdm/data-types/environment.md

 solution: Experience Platform
 title: Environment data type
 topic: overview
-description: This document provides an overview of the XDM Individual Profile class.
+description: This document provides an overview of the Environment XDM data type.
 ---

 # [!UICONTROL Environment] data type

-[!UICONTROL Environment] is a standard XDM data type that describes the surrounding context of an observed event, specifically detailing transitory information such as network and software versions.
+[!UICONTROL Environment] is a standard XDM data type that describes the surrounding environment of an observed event, specifically detailing transitory information such as network and software versions.

 >[!IMPORTANT]
 >